sammyCHY/devops_project/Capstone-project-CICD-Mastery/CICD-Mastery.md

 ### Configuring Build Trigger

-As an angineer, I nee to be able to able to automate things and make our work easier in possible ways.
+As an Engineer, I nee to be able to able to automate things and make our work easier in possible ways.
 I have connected `jenkins` to `jenkins-scm`, but I cannot run a new build with clicking on `Build Now`.
 To eliminate this, I need to configure a build trigger to `my jenkins first job`. with this, jenkins will run a new build anytime a change is made to my github repository.

 Follow the instruction below to accomplish the task.